aloy/lmeresampler/README.md

-the purpose of `lmeresampler`, the structure of `lmeresamp` objects, each of the bootstrap types, how to implement parallelization with `bootstrap()` calls, directions for future developers, and examples, please see the package vignette, available on the `lmersampler` website.
+the purpose of `lmeresampler`, the structure of `lmeresamp` objects, each of the bootstrap types, how to implement parallelization with `bootstrap()` calls, directions for future developers, and examples, please see the package vignette, available on the `lmeresampler` website.

 First, fit the necessary model(s) with the LME package of your choice.
 Here we show the same model fit first with `lme4`, then with `nlme`: